Ghenero/alx-low_level_programming/0x00-hello_world/README.md

-This is a projects about c basic programming language
+This is a projects about c basic programming language.okay now